Oxman345/redux-saga-garden-master/README.md

 ## Base Mode

-1. Add the `redux-logger` middleware to the project for debugging
+1 x.
+Add the `redux-logger` middleware to the project for debugging
+1.
-1. Add `redux-sagas` to the project to make an API request.
+   Add `redux-sagas` to the project to make an API request.
+        -import redux-sagas
+        -set up redux a bit in index

    The route `http://localhost:5000/api/plant` returns an array of plants.
+        -`/api/plant` for all of the routes

    Display that array on the `Garden` component on load.
+        - componentDidMount()

-1. Add all of the plant fields to the form to allow adding a new plant to the database.
+2. Add all of the plant fields to the form to allow adding a new plant to the database.
 The server `post` route to do this is available at `http://localhost:5000/api/plant`.
-1. Add a `Delete` button for each plant to allow it to be removed from the database.
+3. Add a `Delete` button for each plant to allow it to be removed from the database.
 The server `delete` route to do this is available at `http://localhost:5000/api/plant/1`,  for the plant with the `id` of `1`.

 ## Stretch Goals